MyNimrod/sorting_algorithms/README.md

 You’re expected to print the array each time you decrease the interval (See example below).
 No big O notations of the time complexity of the Shell sort (Knuth sequence) algorithm needed - as the complexity is dependent on the size of array and gap
 Files --> 100-shell_sort.c
+###5.Cocktail-shaker-sort
+Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm

+Prototype: void cocktail_sort_list(listint_t **list);
+You are not allowed to modify the integer n of a node.
+You have to swap the nodes themselves.
+You’re expected to print the list after each time you swap two elements (See example below) Write in the file 101-O, the big O notations of the time complexity of the Cocktail shaker sort algorithm, with 1 notation per line:

+in the best case
+in the average case
+in the worst case
+Files--> 101-cocktail_sort_list.c, 101-O